Eric Schoomaker, MD, PhD

 She joined the Henry M. Jackson Foundation (HJF) in 1998 after working 8 years for the federal government.
 She has supported a number of HJF programs to include the Defense & Veterans Brain Injury Center (1998-2001); the Post-Polio Syndrome Program (2001-2002); the Comprehensive Neuroscience Program (2003-2005); and joined DVCIPM in 2005.

 Kelly holds a Bachelor of Arts degree in Commercial Art / Advertising from Concord University and a Masters of Business Administration from New York Institute of Technology.

 Clinical Research Nurse Manager

-She joined the Henry M. Jackson Foundation in 2008 and has been a nurse for over fifteen years with a background in intensive care.
+Hisani joined the Henry M. Jackson Foundation in 2008 and has been a nurse for over fifteen years specializing in intensive care.
 She has been a part of the DVCIPM team for over ten years managing the clinical research support of the program.